Types of services

 Literacy therapy can help those with a learning difficulty or disability to develop their reading and writing skills.

-We can work with people who require one-to-one support, from preschoolers through to adults.
-We can support skill development from pre-literacy through to functional reading and writing.
+We work with people who require one-to-one support, from preschoolers through to adults.
+We support skill development from pre-literacy through to functional reading and writing.

 Literacy therapy may work on skills such as: